andrewozo/AndrewOFinalPortfolio/DeploymentProject/DeploymentProject.md

 ## Task

-This project was created for the front end module using mendix but also has a backend allowing it to communicate with the database to help store the neccessary data.
-My tasks for this project included:

 The main part to this project was the deployment part as the backend was already from a previous project, the tasks for this project included:

 <ul>